 Big shifts in economic environment (inflation, itnerest rates) can affect operating earnings history.
-Poor corporate governance and weak accounting standards can lead to lack of transparency on earnings.
+Poor corporate governance and weak accounting standards can lead to lack of

 Growth rates for a company will be affected heavily be growth rate and political developments in the country in which it operates.